It is difficult to give a clear and exacting statement on what is bonsai. I always have this predicament when confronted by this very question.

 Moreover, the skills demanded are not easily acquired.
 It may take several years for one to produce a masterpiece bearing his own unique signature but the moment it is achieved, it will be worth all the time and effort expended.
 The feeling of ecstasy should be like that of one who painstakingly persevere step by step to climb a steep mountain and, finally against all odds, is able to put that last step that matters on top.
 Conquerors just never quit.

 What is bonsai?
-Really?
+What else?
 It's conquering your fears, your insecurities, your uncertainties, your conceitedness, your loneliness.
 It's conquering yourself!